talhabilal-dev/create-node-spark/readme.md

 Language selection (JavaScript or TypeScript)

+FrameWork selection (None or Express)

+DataBase selection (None or Mongodb)

-> ESLint configuration (Press space to select, a to toggle all, i to invert selection)
+> Additional Features (Press space to select, a to toggle all, i to invert selection)

+- Eslint
+- Multer

 After answering these prompts, the tool will automatically scaffold your new project, creating all necessary files and folder structure.
 3. Start Developing